jeremytammik/tbc/a/1859_compile_2021_1_sdk.md

 implemented back in 2013 and available from the [DisableMismatchWarning GitHub repository](https://github.com/jeremytammik/DisableMismatchWarning).

-After that, I set up the RvtSamples external application to locae and load all the Revit SDK sample external commands:
+After that, I set up the RvtSamples external application to locate and load all the Revit SDK sample external commands:

 - Fixed the architecture mismatch warning
 - Added references to civil alignments and steel connections API assemblies